 The provision of support is designed to cater specifically for your needs.
 You will be mentored through the process as this is an integral part of establishing a pathway that is right for you.
 You will be offered contact via Zoom or other online platforms if you prefer, where you will be able to chat about your pathway as often as you need by simply booking an appointment.

 It is very helpful to discuss project ideas and to re-shape projects as they progress.
 We also offer group sessions on Zoom to ease isolation and share ideas with other students.
 We try to offer these at a time that suits everyone, although time differences and work commitments may make this difficult and for this reason, we will record the sessions for you to access the content at a later date.

 We try to make use of online devices and when it comes to project queries, students often leave WhatsApp voice messages and this ensures a speedy reply without the need for time consuming typing.
-This is a useful took when there are times when you do not need a tutorial but you just need clarification on a project element.
+This is a useful tool when you have a quick query.

 With regards to other support, you will have access to the online library at the University and you are also able to access their support structures.
 This may, on occasion, involve an application for extenuating circumstances and this application will pass through the academic office.
 In addition to this, you may apply for an interruption of studies.
 These regulatory structures are designed to support you and ensure the completion of your MA.
 This is why we rarely lose students as we are able to cushion them when issues arise.
 For example, we have had several students experience unexpected bereavements and we have been able, with the support of the university to move them to the next course and temporarily suspend their studies.

 Will I be able to fit it into my working commitments and family life?